Brighten your holiday season with our Christmas Marmalade—a delightful blend of juicy oranges, zesty lemon, tropical pineapple, and vibrant cherries.

 - 3 pounds sugar

-: If you have a food-processor, it definitely speeds up the process for making this marmalade.
+Tip: If you have a food processor, it speeds up the process when making this marmalade.

 Peel the oranges and lemon and cut into quarters.
 Leave some of the white rind on the oranges because the rind is where a lot of the pectin is.